All about IPL hair removal at home

 Ice cooling

-Actively cools skin during each flash
+Actively cools the skin during every flash

-Dermal sensor
+Skin sensor

-Adjusts intensity to your skin
+Adjusts the intensity to your skin

 Attachments